 More Notes on the Leash Velcro

-The board I used in the example was recently given to me by a friend who was moving away from the coast and didn’t have room to take it along.
-As you can see in the picture, the knot and the loop were not correctly performed.
+The board I used in the example was recently given to me by a friend.
+He was moving away from the coast and didn’t have room to take it along.
+But as you can see in the picture, the knot and the loop were not correctly performed.

 The knot is totally wrong and has been left exposed instead of being folded into the rail saver.
 This is a considerable danger to the board because if the leash has enough tension, that knot can easily cause a dent or put a knot-sized puncture into the board.

 Learning how to put a leash on a surfboard is easy if you stick to the three steps I showed you above.
 This is the most reliable method to ensure your leash stays connected to the board and your board stays safe from damage.